In Association with Amazon.com

 Perhaps tired of the harships of travel in those days, Herodotus settled in Athens, where he lectured and read parts of his work.
 Lucian relates that he recited his history to the assembled spectators at the Olympic festivals.
 Later in life Herodotus joined the newly founded pan-Hellenic settlement Thurii, in southeastern Italy.
 According to the 10th century Byzantine encyclopedia Suda, he was buried in the agora there.
 Some sources claim that he died at Pella, or his tomb was in Athens.
 Near the end of his life, Herodotus witnessed the outbreak of war between Athens and Sparta in 432 B.C., but his book concludes with the fall of the Persian stronghold of Sestos (Gallipoli peninsula).

 It is disputed where exactly he composed the Histories.
 Its division into nine books was probably made after his death.
 The conflict between the East and the West he traced and which culminated in the battles of Thermopylae, Salamis, Platace, and Mycale, were already a generation past.
 Herodotus himself was still a young child at the time of the second Persian invasion, but in his adulthood he must have heard stories told by the soldiers.
 Thucydides (c.460/455-c.400 B.C.), his near-contemporary, brought into history writing scholastic impartiality and excluded all supernatural explanations from his methodological arsenal.
-The third great prose historian of the era, Xenophon (c.431-c.355 B.C.), was born some years before the death Herodotus.
+The third great prose historian of the era, Xenophon, was born some years before the death Herodotus.
 Most probably he was familiar with the Histories.
 His Hellenica, a continuation of Thucydides' history of the Greeks, mixed Thucydidean vivid style with Herodotean episodes.
 Xenophon himself participated in the military operation he described in Anabasis.

-The first translation of Histories into Latin was made in the fifteenth century, on the initiative of Pope Nicholas V. Cicero (106-43 B.C.) gave Herodotus the title "Father of History" in Laws, saying that "for in history everything is meant to lead to the truth, but in poetry a great deal is intended for pleasure – although in Herodotus, the father of history . . . there are a countless number of legends."
-Herodotus' fabrications and factual errors annoyed Aristotle (384-322 B.C.), who expressed his irritation in the Generation of Animals.
-At one point Aristotle noted that Herodotus made a mistake in his statement that "the semen of Ethiopians is black," and added mockingly "as [Herodotus] could see for himself."
-The outraged Plutarch, otherwise a peaceable vegetarian, renamed the "Father of History" the "Father of Lies".
-The Russian mathematician Anatoly T. Fomenko has claimed that the History refers to mediaveal events of the XI-XVI century A.D. – thus Herodotus was a Renaissance scholar.
-"The original oeuvre of Herodotus must have been cautiously edited from the viewpoint of the recently introduced Scaligerian history."
-(History: Fiction or Science?
-Chronology 2, p.
-232) In his books Fomenko has tried to demonstrate by empirico-statistical methods that the official version of the chronology of ancient history is a deliberate forgery.
+The first translation of Histories into Latin was made in the fifteenth century, on the initiative of Pope Nicholas V. The Roman writer, philosopher and statesman Marcus Tullius Cicero (106-43 B.C.) gave Herodotus the title "Father of History" in On the Laws, a dialogue, saying that "for in history the standard by which everything is judged is the truth, while in poetry it is generally the pleasure one gives; however, in the works of Herodotus, the Father of History, and in those of Theopompus, one finds innumerable fabulous tales."
+(On the Laws, translated by Clinton W. Keyes, Aquila Press, 2022, p.
+4) Herodotus' fabrications and factual errors annoyed Aristotle (384-322 B.C.), who expressed his irritation in the Generation of Animals.
+At one point Aristotle noted that Herodotus made a mistake in his statement that "the semen of Ethiopians is black, as though everything about a person with a black skin were bound to be black," and added mockingly "as he [Herodotus] could see for himself."
+(Generation of Animals, translated by A L. Peck, London: William Heinemann, MCMXLIII, p.
+163) The outraged Plutarch, otherwise a peaceable vegetarian, renamed the "Father of History" the "Father of Lies".

 For further reading: The Life of Herodotus Drawn out from His Book ... by Friedrich Christoph Dahlmann (1845); The Geography of Herodotus.
 Developed, Explained, and Illustrated from Modern Researches and Discoveries.
 With Maps and Plans, by James Talboys Wheeler (1854); Herodotus by George C. Swayne (1870); A Lexicon to Herodotus by J. Powell (1938); Herodotus, Father of History by John Linton Myres (1953); The World of Herodotus by A. de Sélincourt (1962); The Ancient Historians by M. Grant (1970); Herodotus on Tyrants and Despots by K.H.
 Waters (1971); Herodotus: An Interpretative Essay by C.W.
 Fornara (1971); The Interrelation of Speech and Action in the Histories of Herodotus by Paavo Hohti (1976); Herodotus and Greek History by John Hart (1982); Herodotus and His Sources by Detlev Fehling (1988); Herodotus, Explorer of the Past: Three Essays by J.A.S.
-Evans (1991); Herodotus-Historian or Liar? by E. M. Yamauchi, et al. (1996); Herodotus by James Romm (1998); The Cambridge Companion to Herodotus, edited by Carolyn Dewald and John Marincola (2006): Travels with Herodotus by Ryszard Kapuscinski (2007); Herodotus and Sima Qian: The First Great Historians of Greece and China: A Brief History with Documents by Thomas R. Martin (2009); Thucydides and Herodotus, edited by Edith Foster, Donald Lateiner ( 2011); Myth, Truth, and Narrative in Herodotus, edited by Emily Baragwanath and Mathieu de Bakker (2012); Herodotus, edited by Rosaria Vignolo Munson (2013); Ethnicity and Identity in Herodotus, edited by Thomas Figueira and Carmen Soares (2020); Herodotus and Imperial Greek Literature: Criticism, Imitation, Reception by N. Bryant Kirkland (2022) - Suomennokset: Herodotos, Historiateos 1-2, suom.
+Evans (1991); Herodotus-Historian or Liar? by E. M. Yamauchi, et al. (1996); Herodotus by James Romm (1998); The Cambridge Companion to Herodotus, edited by Carolyn Dewald and John Marincola (2006): Travels with Herodotus by Ryszard Kapuscinski (2007); Herodotus and Sima Qian: The First Great Historians of Greece and China: A Brief History with Documents by Thomas R. Martin (2009); Thucydides and Herodotus, edited by Edith Foster, Donald Lateiner ( 2011); Myth, Truth, and Narrative in Herodotus, edited by Emily Baragwanath and Mathieu de Bakker (2012); Herodotus, edited by Rosaria Vignolo Munson (2013); Ethnicity and Identity in Herodotus, edited by Thomas Figueira and Carmen Soares (2020); Herodotus: historiankirjoituksen isä ja hänen maailmansa by Christa Steinby (2021); Herodotus and Imperial Greek Literature: Criticism, Imitation, Reception by N. Bryant Kirkland (2022) - Suomennokset: Herodotos, Historiateos 1-2, suom.
 Edvard Rein, 1964.

 Editions: